 For outdoor adventurers, it doesn’t get much better than the natural simplicity and untouched landscapes of the world-famous national parks in Canada.

-With an extensive list of 47 national parks in Canada to choose from, Canada offers local and international nature enthusiasts enough adventures to last a lifetime.
-Whichever you choose, they will all provide an up-close and personal opportunity to connect with the peace and serenity of nature to a new extent entirely.
+Whichever park you choose, they will all provide an up-close and personal opportunity to connect with the peace and serenity of nature to a new extent entirely.
 The tale of Canada’s natural beginnings – the mountains, forests, lakes, rivers, glaciers, grasslands, wildlife and heritage – has something for just about any type of adventurer.

 Here are 8 of the most beautiful and essential national parks in Canada to explore.